fastest 3D software for linux

 This guarantees that the 'M' in 'Mesh' is always capitalized, allowing for case-sensitive searches.

-Avoid using lower camel-case because it creates a mess.
+Avoid lower-camel-case because it creates a mess.

 It would make the 'm' in 'Mesh' sometimes upper case, sometimes lower case: